saleor/apps/.changeset/cool-turtles-reflect.md

 "saleor-app-taxes": minor
 ---

 Added fetching tax codes from tax providers and storing the matched combinations of the provider tax codes/Saleor tax classes.
-This feature currently doesn't have a representation in the UI.
+The mapped tax codes are then used in the tax calculation process.